Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ### Conclusion
 The evaluation highlights the strengths of the narrative while identifying areas for improvement, ensuring a more engaging and coherent story.
 ### Redaction Activities
 - **Action Statement**: Identify and redact sensitive economic data in `demande/` and sensitive information in character interactions to ensure compliance with privacy regulations.
-[REDACTED]
+- **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
+- **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.
 - **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
 [REDACTED]
 - **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.
 [REDACTED]
 ## Updated Redaction Agent Action Plan Summary